Unit I · Vasai Phata Production Floor

 Machinery · Unit I Vasai Phata

-4× Multi-Process Inverter Welding Units (MIG / TIG / ARC), 2× Resistance Spot Welders.
-Total 6 welding machines at Unit I Vasai Phata.
-Integrated with Fiber Laser Cutting, CNC Press Brake, Power Press Floor, and 7-Tank Powder Coat Line.
+4x Multi-Process Inverter Units, 2x Resistance Spot Welders.
+Integrated with Laser Cutting, Press Brake, and Powder Coat Line.

 Core Capabilities